mhwlng/kiosk-server/README.md

 Note, that on Trixie, the file name chromium is used, instead of chromium-browser.

 Note, that I did not add the --kiosk option.
-Now, the button, to toggle full screen mode, works, on Bookworm.
+Now, the button, to toggle full screen mode, works.
 (By simulating the F11 key.
 This requires the 'wtype' application to be installed.)

 With the --kiosk option, this F11 key is blocked, UNTIL the first screen off/on cycle, on Bookworm, when kiosk mode is disabled anyway....